-But let’s get back to my pumpkin magic cake, shall we?
-I’m going to start by telling you how simple, believe it or not, this cake really is.
-But there is a caveat, and that is you do have to wash your mixer bowl 3 times.
-However, it’s all worth it.
-You start out by making a simple yellow cake, using yellow cake mix.
-I know, right?
-You just make the yellow cake as you normally would, by adding eggs, oil and water or milk.
-Pour it in a baking dish, but wait, don’t bake it yet.
+You just make the yellow cake as you normally would, add eggs, oil and water or milk.
+Pour it in a baking dish, but don’t bake it yet.
 Next comes the pumpkin pie part.
 All you need are a few ingredients.
-Pumpkin puree of course, some heavy cream, evaporated milk, some eggs, brown sugar and pumpkin pie spice.
-Can’t have pumpkin pie without the spice, and I love that spice.
+Canned pumpkin, heavy cream, evaporated milk, eggs, brown sugar and pumpkin pie spice.
 Then you slowly pour this pumpkin batter over the cake batter, but DO NOT mix.
 Just pour it over, slowly.

-Anyway when you take the cake out of the oven, you may think that the cake hadn’t separated, but don’t be fooled by the color of the top of the cake.
+When you take the cake out of the oven, you may think that the cake hadn’t separated, but don’t be fooled by the color of the top of the cake.
 The pumpkin layer is hiding nicely at the bottom of the cake.
-So you must let this cool, I know I’m making you suffer, but you must.
+Let this cool completely.

 But you know what my favorite part of this cake is?
 The frosting!